zettajs/zettajs.github.io/reference/_posts/2014-12-19-JavaScript-Logging.md

 description: Reference docs for logging within Zetta
 ---

+>Note: This topic has been relocated to the [Zetta doc wiki](https://github.com/zettajs/zetta/wiki/Logging), the new home for all Zetta documentation.
+Please bookmark the [doc wiki](https://github.com/zettajs/zetta/wiki) for future reference.

 #### Class: Zetta.Logger

 The logger class gives Zetta developer access to printing nicely formatted messages to STDOUT or STDERR.
 You can also replace Zetta logging with a custom logger such as bunyan or winston.